oasysgames/verse-layer-opstack/README.md

 The necessary address can be found on the [check-verse page](https://tools-fe.oasys.games/check-verse) of tools-fe.

 ---
+### How to Support High Transaction Volume?
+To support a higher transaction volume, you can increase the gas limit, allowing more transactions to be included in one block.
+As the default configurations of each service are set with a gas limit of 30M in mind, we highly recommend changing the configuration for stable operation.

+- op-batcher
+  - Shorten the polling interval of the L2 block: The op-batcher polls L2 blocks using this interval.
+The default value is 6 seconds.
+You can set it via the option (`--poll-interval`) or environment variable (`POLL_INTERVAL`).
+For example, to set it to 1 second: POLL_INTERVAL=1s.
+  - Increase max pending transactions: The op-batcher submits L2 transactions to L1 concurrently up to this value.
+The default value is 1.
+You can set it via the option (`--max-pending-tx`) or environment variable (`MAX_PENDING_TX`).
+For example, to set it to 4: MAX_PENDING_TX=4.
+- op-proposer
+  - None.
+The op-proposer is not affected by high transaction volume, as it only proposes the L2 state root at the submission interval.
+One factor that might delay proposing is if the safe L2 head is lagging behind the latest L2 head, but this is not the responsibility of the proposer.
+- message-realyer
+  - Increase max pending transactions: The message-relayer submits L2 transactions to L1 concurrently up to this value.
+The default value is 1.
+You can set it via the option (`--maxpendingtxs`) or environment variable (`MESSAGE_RELAYER__MAX_PENDING_TXS`).
+For example, to set it to 4: MESSAGE_RELAYER__MAX_PENDING_TXS=4.
+- op-node
+  - Disable p2p sync: This is just an idea.
+P2P sync is the functionality that publishes newly created payloads to replica nodes.
+As this is a high-load task, disabling it allows the op-node to focus on new block creation and derivation tasks, potentially improving performance and stability.
+However, the issue lies with the replicas.
+With P2P sync disabled, only "Synchronize from Hub-Layer" is allowed, which is not real-time.
+To achieve real-time sync, one option is storage replication, such as replicating op-geth storage.
+Note that we have not confirmed whether op-geth works with replicated storage.
+You can disable P2P sync via the environment variable (`OP_NODE_P2P_DISABLE`).
+For example, to disable it: OP_NODE_P2P_DISABLE=true
+- op-geth
+  - TBD.
+Please refer to external resources, as geth is widely used across many projects, and extensive knowledge is available on the internet.

+---
 ### How to Configure Services to Print Debug-Level Logs for Issue Identification
 Below is a table showing how to configure each service to output debug-level logs to help identify issues: